epinio/docs/docs/howtos/customization/create_custom_appcharts.md

 :::

-With the application chart exposing `foo` as described Epinio has to know of the configuration value by adding a specification to the `AppChart` resource describing it.
+With the application chart exposing `foo` Epinio has to be aware of the configuration value by adding a specification to the `AppChart` resource describing it.

 Do this by adding an entry `foo` to the `spec.settings` map of the AppChart resource.
 This entry is itself a map, with a mandatory `type` field, and type-dependent **optional** restrictions on the valid values of `foo`.

 Example: